KatherineMichel/church-website-and-marketing-on-a-budget/design_sprint.md

 Members of the Nurture, Outreach, Witness (NOW) Committee would begin to collaborate on a new church marketing plan.

-See [Advanced Marketing Options](advanced_marketing_options.md) for the guidance and list of "[Tactics](http://s3.amazonaws.com/Website_Properties_UGC/market-your-church/documents/STEP_4_IMPLEMENTATION_HOMEWORK.PDF)" that I provided to the Nurture, Outreach, Witness (NOW) Committee in preparation.
+See [Advanced Marketing Options](advanced_marketing_options.md) for the guidance and list of "[Tactics](http://s3.amazonaws.com/Website_Properties_UGC/market-your-church/documents/STEP_4_IMPLEMENTATION_HOMEWORK.PDF)" that I provided to the Nurture, Outreach, Witness (NOW) Committee in preparation for their group work.

 ### Lightening Demos